tallamjr/evlib/README.md

 > **This is an experimental project with frequent breaking changes.
 > Many advanced features are still under development - see current status below.**

-> [!Note]
->
-> **January 2025 Update**: This library has undergone a comprehensive audit to ensure
-> all claims match actual implementation.
-See `REPORT.md` for full details.
-> We are committed to honest documentation going forward.

 <!-- mtoc-start -->